Why You Should Never Measure Essential Oils in Drops

 2. You probably won’t get the same result twice.

-Drops are so inaccurate in terms of weight that you can weigh the same number of drops from the same bottle of essential oil several times and you are likely to get a different result.
-I challenge you to try this for yourself at home too.
+Drops are so inaccurate in terms of weight that you can weigh the same number of drops from the same bottle of essential oil several times and you are likely to get a different result unless using lab-precision scales.
+We challenge you to try this for yourself at home too.

 3. Measurements will also vary between suppliers.

-Essential oils will vary by batch, by supplier, by geographical region, by plant origin, by growing conditions, etc. etc. etc. In other words, you can buy three different batches of essential oil from three different suppliers and it’s likely that 20 drops of all three essential oils will weigh different to each other.
+Essential oils will vary by batch, by supplier, by geographical region, by plant origin, by growing conditions, and so on.
+In other words, you can buy three different batches of essential oil from three different suppliers and it’s likely that 20 drops of all three essential oils will weigh different to each other.
+Don’t forget, suppliers use different bottle and dropper sizes.

 Why are all these measurements so different?

 The opportunity for human error is enormous.
 You can easily get distracted by something happening around you and you can lose count.
-You don’t have equipment measuring the drops for you, so you rely on your own ability to count to 20.
-I like to think that I’m pretty good at counting to 20, but even so I had to keep myself in check a few times as life was passing me by.
+You don’t have equipment measuring the drops for you, so you need to concentrate and keep focused on those minute drops which in the case of transparent oils, are often difficult to see.

-Having tested out many different types and brands of essential oils over the years, I’ve seen many different dropper mechanisms on the caps.
+Having tested out many different types and brands of essential oils over the years, we have seen many different dropper mechanisms on the caps.
 Some of them are great.
 Some of them are awful.
 It varies from supplier to supplier.

-I found that a few of my essential oil bottles created air bubbles when I first tipped them up to drop out the liquid.
+A few of the essential oil bottles we tested in our experiment created air bubbles when we first tipped them up to drop out the liquid.
 The air bubble would then take along more of the liquid than normal, effectively causing 2-3 times more essential oil to drop out of the bottle.
 So what looks like 1 drop, may actually deceptively be several ‘drops’.
 Finally, the size of the droplet depends on the size of the dropper nozzle on your bottle.
 So you might have a large droplet if your nozzle is wide, which would then influence the weight of the drop itself.

-I used a small set of jeweller’s scales for this experiment which I bought from a well-known UK cosmetic ingredients supplier a while back.
+We mentioned this earlier, but it’s an important point.
+We used a small set of jeweller’s scales for this experiment.
 It measures down to 0.05 gram, so should be able to handle this type of experiment.
-Nonetheless, I wasn’t using state of the art equipment so there were undoubtedly discrepancies between the measurement readings I was taking and the actual weight of the essential oil.
-I was measuring very small quantities so it’s not surprising that occasionally there will be a slight discrepancy.
-Yet another reason to buy good quality scales.
+Nonetheless, we weren’t using expensive precision equipment, so there were undoubtedly discrepancies between the measurement readings and the actual weight of the essential oil.
+When measuring very small quantities it’s not surprising that occasionally there will be a slight discrepancy.
+This is a good reason to invest in good quality scales when advancing in your professional formulation journey.

 Splashback

 You’re standing over your beaker with your essential oil bottle, counting the drops as they splash into the formulation below.
-Because you’re dropping in the essential oil and not using a pipette or other tool to dispense the liquid, it has the potential to splash back out of the bowl/beaker/vessel that you’re using.
+Because you’re dropping in the essential oil and not using a pipette or other tool to dispense the liquid, it has the potential to splash back out of the watch glass, beaker or other vessel that you’re using.
 This will ultimately effect the overall weight of the essential oil in the formulation.

-The final conclusion is that you must never rely on essential oil drops if you are formulating skincare.
-If you follow a DIY recipe, you might still want to weigh out your essential oils to make sure you aren’t causing skin sensitisation and that you are meeting recommended dermal limits for your oils.
+The conclusion is that you must never rely on essential oil drops if you are formulating skincare.
+If you follow a DIY recipe, you might still want to weigh out your essential oils to make sure you aren’t causing skin sensitisation and that you are meeting recommended dermal limits for your oils or the sum total of any allergens within them.
 Buy yourself a good set of jeweller’s scales (here’s an example) and stay safe in your formulations.
-Now if you come across essential oil calculators offering drop to weight conversions for popular essential oils, you will know from this post’s experiments that they may be inaccurate and won’t reflect the specific gravity of your particular oil.
-Just to reiterate, do not be tempted to create your own essential oil calculator on the basis you will always use the same oil from the same supplier!

 There are some drop calculators online aimed at helping aromatherapists create competent, useful blends for their private practice clients.
 Aromatherapists’ needs are not the same as those of skincare formulators who are creating cosmetics for sale and are therefore required to have percentage formulas so their products can be safety and stability tested and, depending on the formulation, also challenge tested.